What is a Maine Eviction Notice or Notice to Quit?

 Normally, the answer is yes.
 You may use a Maine Eviction Notice (specifically known as a 7-Day Notice to Pay Rent or Quit) to initiate the process.
 However, due to the COVID-19 pandemic, several limitations and protections have been established for tenants who have been unable to pay rent.
 Despite the fact that the federal ban on eviction has been struck down by the Supreme Court, the state of Maine can maintain its own guidelines for evictions.
-Stay up to date with the current guidelines for Maine or ask a local lawyer, if you are still unsure.
+Stay up to date with the ask a local lawyer , if you are still unsure.

 If you intend to file an eviction lawsuit against a tenant, you should always deliver a Notice of Eviction.
 Here are some common circumstances in which you might need one: